Best Places to Go Fishing

 North Saskatchewan River

 Arguably the most popular fishing spot in and around Edmonton, the North Saskatchewan River cuts through the city and offers an incredible amount of different fishing spots that play host to trout, walleye, sturgeon, and pike.
-Therefore, the North Saskatchewan River provides some great options, but can also make it a bit difficult to choose.

 Many prefer to take a drive and head fairly far from the city to cast a line, but there are also some great local spots as well.
 These include, but are not limited to, the Hermitage Ponds for some nice rainbow trout, Dawson Park, near the Strathcona Science Park, and near the Dawson Bridge.